brodev3/MORCHI-Daily/README.md

 - **USDTCONTRACT**: USDT contract address.
 - **ROUTERCONTRACT**: The DOOAR contract address.
 - **GMTCONTRACT**: GMT contract address.
-- **MAXTIME**: The maximum time (in milliseconds) that will be randomly assigned to delay the execution of token transfers from each wallet.
+- **MAXTIME**: The maximum time (in milliseconds) that will be randomly assigned to delay the execution of start each wallet.
 All accounts will be triggered within this random delay.
-For example, if MAXTIME is set to 5000, the transfer can occur anytime between 1 second and 5 seconds (1000-5000 milliseconds).
+For example, if MAXTIME is set to 5000, the start can occur anytime between 1 second and 5 seconds (1000-5000 milliseconds).

  ## Wallet Configuration
 Fill out the ```w.csv``` file with the wallets to be used for token transfers.
 The first row with the value ```1``` is a header and must not be removed.
 Below the header, insert data in the format (if you do not need to send, then leave an empty value after the delimiter ```;``):